 Please join the National Lancers on Saturday, October 13th for an event to support the troop and their horses.
 Help us continue to serve the Commonwealth and our proud military tradition.
 All proceeds from the event benefit the non-profit: Massachusetts National Lancers Association, Inc. and continue the tradition of the Massachusetts National Lancers and care for the horses, maintain our facilities and transportation costs.
-This is a family and dog friendly event and the route is on grass, along the fields of the Massachusetts National Lancers - Camp DiCarlo.
+This is a family and dog friendly event and the route is along the fields (jogging strollers and/or hiing shoes, or boots recommended) of the Massachusetts National Lancers - Camp DiCarlo.
 Following the trot, have a quick bite to eat and take a moment to meet the troop and their horses.
-Family fun for all ages with music, pony and hay rides, a bounce house, lawn games, bubble fun, facepainting, arts and crafts and some light snacks.
-Registration and t-shirt pick up will start at 10:00 a.m. on event day, walk kicks off at 11:00 a.m. following the colorguard.
+Family fun for all ages with music, pony and hay rides, a bounce house, lawn games, bubble fun, face painting, arts and crafts and some light snacks.
+Registration and t-shirt pick up will start at 10:00 a.m.. on event day, walk kicks off at 11:00 a.m.. following the color guard.

 The Massachusetts National Lancers Association is a non-profit organization created to financially support the efforts of the National Lancers, the Massachusetts Organized Militia Cavalry.
 All proceeds from this event go directly to underwrite the costs associated with maintaining the unit whose continuous history dates back to 1836.
 Their storied history includes 19 campaign streamers, acknowledging their battle participation in the Civil War and World War I.